-Online help describes the features and functionality of the Episerver platform, and covers CMS for content management, Commerce for e-commerce functionality, Find for extended search, and Episerver add-ons.
-You access it from within the Episerver platform or from Episerver World.
+Online help describes the features and functionality of the of the Episerver Digital Experience platform, and covers CMS for content management, Commerce for e-commerce functionality, Campaign for omnichannel campaigns, Find for extended search, Insight for visitor profiles and customer segments, Perform and Reach for personalized product recommendations and Episerver add-ons.

+You access the online help from within the Episerver platform or from Episerver World.
 The online help is also available in PDF format for users who prefer PDF or want to print the documentation.